status-im/keycard-cli/README.md

 ## Installation

-Download the binary for your platform from the [releases page](https://github.com/status-im/keycard-cli/releases).
+Download the binary for your platform from the [releases page](https://github.com/status-im/keycard-cli/releases) and rename the file to `keycard`, removing the platform specific suffix.

 ## Continuous Integration